7abushahla/Arabic-One-DM/README.md

 ## Training Datasets
-To train our models effectively, we required a dataset of Arabic handwritten words that included both ground truth annotations and writer metadata.
-Given the scarcity of large-scale, high-quality handwriting datasets in Arabic (in contrast to well-established English datasets such as IAM or CVL), we opted to merge three publicly available datasets: IFN/ENIT, AlexU-Word, and the words portion of the AHAWP (Arabic Handwritten Alphabets, Words, and Paragraphs per User) dataset.This combination increases writer diversity and lexical coverage, providing a more representative sample of Arabic handwriting styles and variations.
+To train our model effectively, we required a dataset of Arabic handwritten words that included both ground truth annotations and writer information.
+Given the scarcity of large-scale, high-quality handwriting datasets in Arabic (in contrast to well-established English datasets such as IAM or CVL), we opted to merge three publicly available datasets: IFN/ENIT, AlexU-Word, and the words portion of the AHAWP (Arabic Handwritten Alphabets, Words, and Paragraphs per User) dataset.
+This combination increases writer diversity and lexical coverage, providing a more representative sample of Arabic handwriting styles and variations.

 ### IFN/ENIT Dataset